 - Disorderly conduct as these crimes are defined.

-For more information on hate crime, visit the Division of Stdent Affairs FAQ web page.
+For more information on hate crime, visit the Division of Student Affairs RespectNU web page.

 If you are the target of a hate or biased related crime, or if you observe an incident, immediately report it to University Police.
 University Police takes all reports of hate crimes seriously and aggressively investigates them.
 Reporting these crimes, even non-violent offences, is important to monitoring and stopping future incidents.